Barry Soper: It's costing us $36m to conclude that mines are unpredictable

 It's costing us $36 million to arrive at the conclusion that mines are unpredictable and that Pike River was one stinking workplace that should never have seen human beings being sent deep into that dark tunnel day after day.

-The Minister with the unenviable job of relaying the news to the families that it's not safe to go in at the moment is Andrew Little.
+The Government minister with the unenviable job of relaying the news to the families that it's not safe to go in at the moment is Andrew Little.

 He'll be with Jacinda Ardern on the coast today to console the families, and he more than most will be full of consolation because in 2010 he was the national secretary of the union the miners belonged to.

 Just after the explosion he said publicly there was nothing unusual about Pike River or the mine that they were concerned with, and never raised any issues with Pike River Coal.
-The local MP and now Minister Damien O'Connor was of a similar view and so too was the Government of the time.
+The local MP and now minister Damien O'Connor was of a similar view and so too was the Government of the time.

 It's easy with hindsight to say they were all wrong and it's accepted that mines are volatile places.

-But they've all learnt and the Key Government put in place the most stringent workplace health and safety laws that could never see a repeat of Pike River.
+But they've all learnt and the Key government put in place the most stringent workplace health and safety laws that could never see a repeat of Pike River.

 The law's mantra, that everyone who goes to work should come home healthy and safe, is applied to a degree that ensures we now live in a cotton wool environment.